 - Instant Pot

-- Stir in the taco seasoning and sea salt, then pour in the water and stir in the dry beans and bay leaf.
-Be sure nothing is stuck to the bottom of the pot as you stir so you don't get a burn notice.
+Stir in 1 ½ teaspoons of taco seasoning and ½ teaspoon of sea salt, then pour in 4 cups of chicken stock and stir in 1 pound of dry beans and 1 bay leaf.
+Use a wooden spoon to scrape the bottom of the pot and make nothing is stuck to it so you don’t get a burn notice.

-- Close the lid and cook on High Pressure for 60 minutes.
+Seal the lid onto your Instant Pot and make sure the pressure release valve is in the sealing position.
+Press the Pressure Cook button and set it to cook on High Pressure for 60 minutes.
 Use a full natural pressure release, then carefully open the lid.
-Stir, taste and adjust salt and spices, if necessary.
+Stir, taste the beans and add more salt and spices, if necessary.

 Tips for the Best Instant Pot Black Beans